kianwasabi/SunnyBoy/README.md

-# Weather Information - Server
+# SunnyBoy
 This project consists of two repositories: <br>
-Weather_Information_Server & Weather_Information_Devices <br>
+Project "SunnyBoy" a Web Server Application AND Project "MoonY" a ioT Client Application <br>
 As you might have guessed, the first repository contains the code for the server, the other for the clients. <br>
-A web application that is connected to the OpenWeather API displays weather information and administers and controls several ioT clients. <br>

 ## Idea:
+The web application SunnyBoy collect and manages (weather)information and administers and controls several ioT clients. <br>
 Managment of multiple Devices via Rest API
 Web Application